maziac/z80-sample-program/readme.md

 Note the wrong border color.
 This is because "load" (to load the sna file) does not support setting the border for MAME.
 I.e. to work correctly the program would have to set the border by itself.

+MAME does not emulate the ZX Next, i.e. you cannot upload a .nex file.
+Use .sna in this case.

 # Debug with a ZX Next Computer